 In mid-2017 we released Neatline 2.5.2, an update to our existing plugin for Omeka Classic, in large thanks to Jamie Folsom and Andy Stuhl from Performant Software.
 This release fixed some bugs related to changes in the Google Maps API and errors with WMS layers.
 In addition to these fixes, we also incorporated accessibility functionality in Neatline for the first time, in thanks to Neatline community member Adam Doan (@doana on Github) from the University of Guelph.

 In 2018, we started work on a Neatline module for Omeka S, continuing our development partnership with Performant Software.
 We've built the Neatline module from the ground up, implementing LeafletJS as its mapping component.
-In this phase, we're focused on ensuring Neatline's continued compatibility with the Omeka platform, streamlining the editing interface to make creating exhibits faster, creating a compelling interface for integrating long-form text content with the geotemporal aspects of a Neatline exhibit, and developing tools for better conveying humanistic concerns related to speculative and ambiguous time events within Neatline exhibits.
+In the final phase of Scholars' Lab work on Neatline, we focused on ensuring Neatline's continued compatibility with the Omeka platform, streamlining the editing interface to make creating exhibits faster, creating a compelling interface for integrating long-form text content with the geotemporal aspects of a Neatline exhibit, and developing tools for better conveying humanistic concerns related to speculative and ambiguous time events within Neatline exhibits.
+Neatline is currently in the process of moving to a new home with Performant Software.
+More info will be forthcoming from Performant; you can direct any questions in the mean time to [Performant’s contact page](https://www.performantsoftware.com/contact.html).

 - Jeremy Boggs: Grant PI and project director